mahendra-jog25/UDA_city_Project/README.md

 4. Created new feature by extraction 'weekday'.
 5. Treatment of outlier for age.
 6. Dropping features which are unique and least important.

+## Exploratory Data Analysis:

+Question 1 : What is the overall appointment who showed and never showed up?\
+1. Majority of appointment are showed up by 80% when compared to are never showed up by 20%,
+2. If it would be for machine learning, then this target variable can create imbalance problem.